A Maggie Mae Misadventure #1

 “Need a ride?”

-I looked up into the dark eyes of a very large man in an ill-fitted suit who seemed to know not only who I was but the predicament I was in.
+I looked up into the dark eyes of a very large man in an ill-fitting suit who seemed to know not only who I was but the predicament I was in.
+I was already mentally undressing him and redressing him in something that would be worth stripping back off him.
 Too bad I could smell the cop on him.
-I was already mentally undressing him and redressing him in something that would be worth stripping back off him.

 “Yeah, no. That’s okay.
 Is there a pay phone around here?”